Once called night riders of the hemlocks, petroleum sleuths separated oil well fact from fiction.

 Scouts debunked rumors, “demystified” reports about oil wells and secured accurate information on production (or lack thereof) – sometimes despite armed guards at drilling sites.

-James Tennent, author of The Oil Scouts — Reminiscences of the Night Riders of the Hemlocks, proclaimed in 1915 that scouts “saved the general trade thousands and millions by holding market manipulators in check.”
+James Tennent, author of The Oil Scouts — Reminiscences of the Night Riders of the Hemlocks, explained that oil scouts, “saved the general trade thousands and millions by holding market manipulators in check.”

-Tennett describes Justus McMullen, a young man who left a homestead farm in Orange County, New York, and eventually attended Cornell University to study civil engineering.
-McMullen contributed to the young oil industry as a reliable oil scout – and as the publisher of the “Petroleum Age.”
+According to Tennett, Justus McMullen left a homestead farm in Orange County, New York, as a young man and eventually attended Cornell University to study civil engineering.

-McMullen’s dedication as an oil scout would lead to his early death on January 31, 1888, at the age of 37.
-The book History of the Counties of McKean, Elk, Cameron & Potter (1890) describes his final days:
+Justus McMullen’s dedication as an oil scout would lead to his early death on January 31, 1888, at the age of 37.
+The book History of the Counties of McKean, Elk, Cameron & Potter (1890) describes his final days in the Pittsburgh area:

 For more than six hours, he waited there, chilled to the very marrow, until the well flowed again and he had gauged the flow.
 Then he went back to Pittsburgh sick.
 But he did not give up…though the pain he suffered was terrible.
 The data he brought home with him, and dictated to his loving wife from his deathbed, was as accurate and reliable as any ever gathered.